Northwestern Medicine: Robert H. Lurie Comprehensive Cancer Center

-The Robert H. Lurie Comprehensive Cancer Center (Lurie Cancer Center), is a National Cancer Institute (NCI)-designated Comprehensive Cancer Center located within the Northwestern Memorial Hospital in the Streeterville neighborhood of Chicago, Illinois, United States.
-The 1 of 2 NCI-designated cancer centers in Illinois, Lurie Cancer Center is composed of collaborative academic and research efforts between the Feinberg School of Medicine, Northwestern University, Northwestern Medicine, Lurie Children's Hospital, the Shirley Ryan AbilityLab and the Jesse Brown Veterans Affairs Medical Center.
+The Robert H. Lurie Comprehensive Cancer Center (Lurie Cancer Center), is a National Cancer Institute (NCI)–designated Comprehensive Cancer Center located within the Northwestern Memorial Hospital in the Streeterville neighborhood of Chicago, Illinois, United States.
+One of two NCI-designated cancer centers in Illinois, Lurie Cancer Center is composed of collaborative academic and research efforts between the Feinberg School of Medicine, Northwestern University, Northwestern Medicine, Lurie Children's Hospital, the Shirley Ryan AbilityLab and the Jesse Brown Veterans Affairs Medical Center.
 Additionally, the center is a member of the Big Ten Cancer Research Consortium.

 Lake Forest Hospital

-Northwestern Lake Forest Hospital (NLFH) is a community-based hospital in Lake Forest, Illinois and a wholly owned subsidiary of Northwestern Memorial HealthCare, one of the nation's premiere academic medical centers.
+Northwestern Lake Forest Hospital (NLFH) is a community-based hospital in Lake Forest, Illinois, and a wholly owned subsidiary of Northwestern Memorial HealthCare, one of the nation's premiere academic medical centers.
 On February 1, 2010, Lake Forest Hospital completed an affiliation agreement with Northwestern Memorial HealthCare and became Northwestern Lake Forest Hospital.
 The 201-bed hospital is on a 160 acre campus in Lake Forest and provides a comprehensive array of inpatient and outpatient medical and surgical services.